Eleventh grade: Sweden

-This is the first year of Upper Secondary School.
+In Sweden, eleventh grade is the first year of Upper Secondary School.

 United Kingdom

 England and Wales

 Year 12, or Lower Sixth form, is comparable to the 11th grade in the US.
 It is the sixth and penultimate year of secondary education.
 During Year 12, students usually take the first half of three or four A-Level or equivalent subjects.
 Some students take Advanced Subsidiary Level (AS-Level) exams at the end of Year 12.

-Students then enter Year 13 (equivalent to 12th grade) and may be able to drop a subject.
+Students then enter Year 13 (equivalent to 12th grade) continuing to study three or four A-Levels, with most (65.8%) taking three A-Levels at 18.
 Successful completion generally results in the award of A-Level qualifications, though BTECs can be received.

 Scotland

-In Scotland, fifth year (of secondary education) or S5 is optional, where pupils will generally sit Higher qualifications which form the core entry requirements for university.
-It is followed by an optional final sixth year (also known as S6).
-The students ages normally range from 16 to 17 in this year.
+In Scotland, fifth year (of secondary education) or S5 is optional.
+Pupils will generally sit Higher qualifications which form the core entry requirements for university.
+It is followed by an optional final sixth year. (also known as S6) The students ages normally range from 16 to 17 in this year.

 Northern Ireland

 The system is similar to the English one at this age.
-Lower Sixth Form (Year 13), pupils start on a two-year course, at the end of which they will hopefully have gained three 'A' Levels in their chosen subjects.
+Lower Sixth Form (Year 13) pupils start on a two-year course; at the end of which they will hopefully have gained three 'A' Levels in their chosen subjects.